 Trading Cousins this offseason would cost the Vikings $20M (dead money hit) in 2021 and $10M in 2022, but it would save the team $11M in cap space next season and $35M the following year.
 If he’s traded after June 1st (following the 2021 NFL draft), the dead money hit shrinks to $10M and the cap savings jumps to $21M.

 The issue, as both Spielberger and Fitzgerald noted, would be finding a team willing to take on his contract.
-The San Francisco 49ers have been rumored to want Cousins in the past, and they can move on from the contract of Jimmy Garoppolo for only $2.8M in dead money in 2021.
+The San Francisco 49ers have been rumored to want Cousins in the past, and they can move on from the contract of Jimmy Garoppolo for only $2.8M in dead money in 2021 (if he waives his no-trade clause).
 Depending on how Cousins finishes the season, this connection could be worth monitoring this offseason.

 Sean Mannion ($887,500)